data-apis/dataframe-api/spec/02_use_cases.md

 seaborn.scatterplot(data=pandas_df, x='bill', y='tip')
 ```

-But if we instead provide a Vaex data frame, then an exception occurs:
+But if we instead provide a Vaex dataframe, then an exception occurs:

 ```python
 import vaex